carlos-montiers/enhancedbatch/docs/extensions/enhancedbatch.md

 ## get @enhancedbatch

-Retrieves a single integer number, such as `1`, with the purpose of test if the EnhancedBatch present is capable of running the batch file.
+Retrieves a single integer number, such as `1`, with the purpose of test if the Enhanced Batch present is capable of running the batch file.

 If the variable is not defined means the dll was not succesfully loaded.
 ```
 if not defined @enhancedbatch (
-echo EnhancedBatch was not loaded successfully
+echo Enhanced Batch was not loaded successfully
 goto :eof
 )
 ```